“An engineering marvel that tucks away all the components of a smart lock.”

 - Can't determine if door is left open

 Smart locks have become sophisticated, with some high-end models boasting fingerprint unlock, shared access codes, anti-jam protection, and other innovative features.
 While they all strive to provide homeowners with convenience and security, they have something else in common.
 An unmistakable design.
 You know it’s a smart lock because of obvious tells, like a keypad.
-Smart locks come in all options and configurations, so choosing the right one is a matter of understanding what you’re looking for.
+Smart locks come in all options and configurations, so choosing the right one is a matter of understanding what suits your needs the best.

 This can inadvertently make them targets, especially for some crafty hackers with a nefarious agenda.
 Who wants to come home to find their smart lock compromised, right?
-Going against this trend, the Level Lock bills itself as the invisible smart lock, and represents a drastic departure from the norm.
+Going against this trend, the Level Lock bills itself as the invisible smart lock, and represents a drastic departure from what we’re used to getting.
 It’s a smart lock like no other, one that takes pride in its design above anything else.